 There are amazing things to do in Luxor where every traveler will have the chance to explore all the ancient historical attractions across the city plus there are a number of shops and bazaars where you can buy some lovely souvenirs, board a marvelous hot air balloon, enter the sound and light shoe and witness the history of ancient Egypt come to life.
 From Luxor every traveler has the chance to board a Nile cruise from Luxor to Aswan where all the attractions of ancient Egypt can be explored fully, there is also the amazing Luxor Museum home to the rarest collection of ancient Egyptian Artifacts.

-Egypt has wonderful sights so if you prefer to witness them, you can explore our best Egypt tour packages, Nile Cruise and book the tour most suitable for you.
-Or if you are in Luxor city and prefer to explore the most famous archaeological sites in Luxor you can visit our Luxor Excursions.
+Egypt has wonderful attractions and activities so if you prefer to explore them; you can try our best Egypt tour packages, Nile River Cruise, and book the tour most suitable for you.
+Or if you are in Luxor city and prefer to explore the most famous archaeological sites in Luxor then you can visit our Luxor Excursions.